The Eviction Process in Massachusetts

 Tenant May File an Answer, Call for Discovery

 Tenants are allowed to file an answer to the court summons.
-They may express their defense, and/or file counterclaims against the landlord.
+The answer must be received by the court no later than three days before the date of the tier one event.
+They may express their defense and/or file counterclaims against the landlord.

 They may also request discovery from the landlord.
-This must be filed three business days before the tier-one court event date.
+This must be filed three days before the tier one court event date.
 Discovery may require landlords to open selected files for the renter, including rent rolls, proof of security deposit compliance, rental agreements, insurance policies and other records.

-• You decide to hire an attorney (a very wise idea once discovery is called)
+• You decide to hire an attorney (a very wise idea once discovery is called; you should have hired one before even serving a notice).
+The attorney will cost at least $1,000.

 Appeal Ends

-The tenant has 10 days in which to appeal.
-This period expires on January 13 (we'll assume you did a good job and the tenant and their attorney decide not to appeal).
+If you win your eviction case during trial, the tenant has 10 days in which to appeal.
+This period expires on March 23 (we'll assume you did a good job and the tenant and their attorney decide not to appeal).

 Motion for Execution

-Once the judgment has been issued and no appeal made, you can get a motion for execution.
+Once the judgment has been issued and no appeal is made, you can get a motion for execution.
 This is necessary to enforce the eviction.
+Because your tenant’s appeal period ended on a Saturday, your motion for execution is granted on Monday, March 25.

-Odds are good that if they haven't moved by now, mid-January, they're not going to.
+Odds are that if they haven't moved by now, the end of March, they're not going to.
+We don’t recommend waiting for them to leave.

 Execution Option Two: Start the Physical Eviction